Graduate Wind Conducting

 - Student fees are not covered by the assistantship.
-University semester fees are approximately $1500.00.
-Updated information can be found at: https://financialaid.colostate.edu/cost-of-attendance/
+University semester fees are approximately $1,500.00.
+Updated information can be found here.

 *All stipends are taxable - the university considers graduate assistants to be employees of the university.

-**Please get more information about graduate student health insurance at: http://graduateschool.colostate.edu/financial/assistantships/assistantship-health-contribution/
+**Please get more information about graduate student health insurance here.

 Step 1: February 15 Deadline

-Applicants who successfully complete Step 1 will be reviewed by the conducting faculty and notified if they are invited for an on-campus interview and live audition process within two weeks after February 15.
-Live auditions take place in March.
-Applicants will be notified of the results by April 1.
+Applicants who successfully complete Step 1 will be reviewed by the conducting faculty and notified by February 26th if they are invited for an on-campus interview and live audition process (if COVID-19 permits).
+These auditions will take place in March.
+Applicants will be notified of their results by April 1.

 Full tuition for up to 12 credits is covered, whether you are in-state or out-of-state.
 All students who are out-of-state are required to begin their residency process immediately upon arrival so that they are in-state students by their second year.

-We are looking for fine musicians who have developed their craft in both conducting and on their primary instrument; a strong academic student with a good record from their undergraduate studies; someone who is literate in both music theory and history; a person with a strong work ethic; someone with at least three years of teaching experience; a kind person who is a team player and really cares about music and music education.
+We are looking for a fine musician who has developed their craft in both conducting and on their instrument; a strong academic student with a good record from their undergraduate studies; someone who is literate in both music theory and history (not off the charts, just simply informed); a person with a strong work ethic; someone with at least three years of teaching experience - students get so much more out of the degree when they know what they don’t know; a kind person who is a team player and really cares about music and music education.